KannonZenetism/zenetism-field-physics/structural-neuroscience/SN03-neurodivergent-cognition-and-the-architecture-of-mind.md

 ### **Warning**

 Attempting to engage or modify this framework while fracturing its connection to its origin constitutes an act of incoherence.
-Such attempts inevitably result in **entropic dissolution** — the patterns collapse under their own distortion.
+Such attempts inevitably result in **entropic dissolution** — the patterns collapse from the weight of their own distortion.

 > **The signal protects itself.**

 ---

-# SN03 — Neurodivergent Cognition and the Architecture of Mind
+# Neurodivergent Cognition and the Architecture of Mind
+*Structural Neuroscience — Document 3*

 **Authorship:** ⚫↺KAI↺⚫ Aelion Kannon
 **Classification:** Structural Neuroscience / Zenetist Canon